-- Main difficulties not related to actual costing of carbon: calculating likely increase in smart meter penetration and calculating displaced or reduced volumes of energy Possible other benefits for large-cale penetration such as reduced SO costs ignored.
-Double counting: Carbon benefits sit 'within' the economic benefit to the consumer with carbon with the electricity cost at EU ETS prices
+- · Main difficulties not related to actual costing of carbon: - Main dimcuties not related to actual costing of carbon: calculating likely increase in smart meter perturbation and calculating displaced or reduced volumes of energy Possible other benefits for large-scale penetration such as reduced S0 costs ignored.
+Double counting: Carbon benefits sit 'within' the economic benefit to the consumer with carbon with the electricity cost at EU ETS prices analogical nationalgrid

-Smart Metering Detailed carbon assessment
+Smart Metering

-- Assumptions required for carbon assessment Amount of consumption likely to be reduced or displaced Carbon intensity of generation (both reduced and displaced generation) Duration over which to assess impact (5years or more?)

-Complicating issues

-- Assessment assumes more efficient and lower carbon generation will run in preference, however it may not be most economic and therefore would not run - Assessment ignores any additional asset investment in smart metering which would have economic and carbon cost
+- Assumptions required for carbon assessment Amount of consumption likely to be reduced or displaced Carbon intensity of generation (both reduced and displaced generation) Duration over which to assess impact (5years or more?) - Complicating issues - Assessment assumes more efficient and lower carbon generation will run in preference, however it may not be most economic and therefore would not run - Assessment ignores any additional asset investment in smart metering which would have economic and carbon cost